-CADA may require a physician's statement verifying the need for three or more consecutive days of sick leave, including, medical appointments, illness, injury and beginning and expected ending dates.
+CADA may require a physician's health care provider's statement verifying the need for three or more consecutive days of sick leave, including, medical appointments, illness, injury and beginning and expected ending dates.
 Any employee who is on an excused absence for more than three days, due to illness or injury, must contact Human Resources prior to returning to the workplace.